Introduction

 Towards the beginning of 1990s, a new wave of feminism emerged, which advocated for the rights and freedoms of adolescent females.
 The movement wanted the government to come up with policies that would protect young women from societal injustices such as rape and sexual harassment.
 In this case, young women had to be allowed to come up with make-ups of their choices including clothing and sexual allure.
 They were to be recruited in the disciplined forces in the same way as men.

-Goldstein underscores the fact that it is imperative to consider time, culture and country when understanding the activities of feminist organizations.
+Goldstein underscores the fact that it is imperative to consider time, culture, and country when understanding the activities of feminist organizations.
 Women started fighting for their rights during the 19th century in the US and UK.
 They were mostly focused on promoting equality, marriage rights, parenting and ownership of property.
 Towards the end, the movement shifted its attention to political power and authority.

 The movement wanted the state to allow all women to participate in elections.
 This meant that women were to be allowed to vote for candidates of their choice.
 Furthermore, women had to be allowed to contest for various positions during elections, as long as they qualified.
 Feminist groups advocated for abolition of slavery, which was seen as a road to elimination of male domination.
 In 1919, the constitution was amended to cater for the interests of women.

-The Nineteenth Amendment to the US constitution granted women the right to participate in political processes.
+The Nineteenth Amendment to the US Constitution granted women the right to participate in political processes.
 After the achievement, women did not relax instead they took their struggle a notch higher by demanding for more powers and freedoms.
 The new wave was termed as the second wave of feminism.
 The second wave aimed at eliminating social injustices as opposed to political issues.
-In this case, women wanted to be provided with social services such as childcare services, proper housing, medical cover and free education.
+In this case, women wanted to be provided with social services such as childcare services, proper housing, medical coverage and free education.

 The second wave applied the ideas of Marx, which are radical and unrelenting.
-The second wave feminist scholars argued that no social structure is maintained through oppressing and exploiting a section of its members.
-The movement aimed at generating a female dominated society.
-On the other hand, the third wave feminism observed that it is not easy to change a social structure.
+The second-wave feminist scholars argued that no social structure is maintained through oppressing and exploiting a section of its members.
+The movement aimed at generating a female-dominated society.
+On the other hand, the third-wave feminism observed that it is not easy to change a social structure.
 In this case, each person should be involved in the process of change.

-Achievements of Feminist Organizations after the Second World War
+Achievements of Feminist Organizations After the Second World War

 Feminist groups managed to do away with various forms of discrimination against women after the Second World War.
 The government in the US decided to abolish laws that segregated society based on gender in 1960s, just after the Second World War.
 Through the activities of feminist groups, women were granted rights such as reproduction rights.
 This meant that women were allowed to determine their destinies as regards to pregnancies.